wenlongche/SrcExpl/readme.md

 **SrcExpl**
 ===========

-SrcExpl is a source code explorer that provides context for the currently selected keyword by displaying the function or type definition or declaration in a separate window.
+SrcExpl (Source Explorer) is a source code explorer that provides context for the currently selected keyword by displaying the function or type definition or declaration in a separate window.
 This plugin aims to recreate the context window available in the IDE known as "Source Insight".